vladmihalcea/hypersistence-utils/README.md

 Maintaining this project costs thousands of dollars per year, and, without the support of [Hypersistence](https://hypersistence.io/), this project would have to be abandoned.

-> The reason why this banner was added is because, when I enabled GitHub donations, [no one ever donated a single cent]( https://twitter.com/vlad_mihalcea/status/1194584719133958146) to support this project.
+> The reason why this banner was added is that, when I enabled GitHub donations, [no one ever donated a single cent]( https://twitter.com/vlad_mihalcea/status/1194584719133958146) to support this project.

 And, spreading the news about the amazing [Hypersistence Optimizer](https://vladmihalcea.com/hypersistence-optimizer/) tool I'm currently building is much more beneficial for the vast majority of Hibernate projects.